muarshad01/Docker_and_Kubernetes/05_Docker_Compose_with_Multiple_Local_Containers.md

 $ docker-compose
 ```

+## 52: Networking with `Docker-Compose`

 ```
-$ touch docker-compose.yml
-$ vim docker-compose.yml

-$ docker build -t marshad1/visits:latest
+$ docker build -t marshad1/visits:latest .
 $ docker run -p 8080:8080 marshad1/visits
 ```

+Create a file `docker-compose.yml`

 ```
 version: '3' 						# Version of docker-compose
 services:
-	redis-server: 					# Container
+	redis-server: 					# Container redis
-    		image: 'redis'			# -- Make it usE the 'redis' image
+    		image: 'redis'			# -- Make it use the 'redis' image
-  	node-app: 					    # Container
+  	node-app: 					    # Container node-app
-    		build: . 				# -- Make it using the Dockerfile in current directory
+    		build: . 				# -- Make it use the `Dockerfile` in current directory
     		ports: 					# -- Map port 4001 to 8081
       		- "4001:8081" 			# '-' in a yml file is used to specify an arry; or one port here
 ```

 ***

-## 52: Networking with `Docker-Compose`
+## 53: `Docker-Compose` Commands

 Update `index.js`